FAQ’s

 Are campers outside at all?

-Weather permitting, our campers are outside every day for a full half-hour break in the morning (from 10:15 - 10:45 AM) and afternoon (from 2:30 - 3:00 PM), as well as during their full-hour lunch break (12:00 - 1:00 PM).
+Weather permitting, our campers are outside every day for breaks and lunch.
 During this time, camp staff will lead organized games, though campers also have the option to decline and may participate in self-directed play should they choose.

 Do you provide snacks/lunch?